-With its advanced use of artificial intelligence (AI), RegTech, can significantly assist financial institutions and other firms by analyzing and correlating large amounts of data.
-It also has ability to proactively alert on possible abuses and the ability to quickly adopt new polices and rules.
+With its advanced use of artificial intelligence (AI), RegTech can significantly assist financial institutions and other firms by analyzing and correlating large amounts of data.
+It also has the ability to proactively alert on possible abuses and the ability to quickly adopt new policies and rules.

 Khaled Ghadban, director of analytics at Alessa, says compliance departments will have to start to incorporate more tech than they currently do.
 Ghadban was recently interviewed on the subject by the Financial Times Group.